Dragons in History

 Written about 2,000 B.C. the famous Epic of Gilgamesh records the slaying of the monster Humbaba in Mesopotamia.
 Humbaba was the terrifying guardian of the Cedar Forest of Amanus.
 The powerful Mesopotamian god Enlil placed Humbaba there to kill any human that dared disturb its peace.
 Humbaba was a giant creature, terrifying to look at.
 Sometimes he is pictured as a large, humanoid shape covered with scale plates.
 His powerful legs were like that of a lion, but with the talons of a vulture.
 His head had bull’s horns and his tail was like a serpent.
 Alternatively, some sources give Humbaba the form of a dragon that could breathe fire.
 (Drawing to the left by Fafnirx.)

 The Chinese have many stories of dragons.
 Some ornamental pictures of dragons are shaped remarkably like dinosaurs.
 Marco Polo wrote of his travels to the province of Karajan and reported on huge serpents, which at the fore part have two short legs, each with three claws.
 “The jaws are wide enough to swallow a man, the teeth are large and sharp, and their whole appearance is so formidable that neither man, nor any kind of animal can approach them without terror.”
 (Polo, Marco, The Travels of Marco Polo, 1961, pp. 158-159.)
 Books even tell of Chinese families raising dragons to use their blood for medicines and highly prizing their eggs.
 (DeVisser, Marinus Willem, The Dragon in China & Japan, 1969.)
-To the right are pictures of fossilized Protoceratops dinosaur eggs (one is double-yoked) from China that are currently on display at Creation Evidence Museum.
+To the top right are pictures of a fossilized dinosaur egg compared to a chicken egg and a Protoceratops dinosaur egg that is double-yoked.
 It is interesting that the twelve signs of the Chinese zodiac are all animals–eleven of which are still alive today.
 But is the twelfth, the dragon merely a legend or is it based on a real animal– the dinosaur?
 It doesn’t seem logical that the ancient Chinese, when constructing their zodiac, would include one mythical animal with eleven real animals. ”The interpretation of dinosaurs as dragons goes back more than two thousand years in Chinese culture.
 They were regarded as sacred, as a symbol of power…” (Zhiming, Doug, Dinosaurs From China, 1988, p.
 9.)
-Shown here are dragons that were cast in red gold and embossed during the Tang Dynasty (618-906 AD).
+Shown to the top left is a dragon (click to enlarge) that was cast in red gold and embossed during the Tang Dynasty (618-906 AD).
 Notice the long neck and tail, the frills, and the lithe stance.
+Shown to the bottom left is a ferocious Ming Dynasty (1368-1644 AD) dragon statue (click to enlarge) that is part of the Barakat Gallery Collection.

 St. John of Damascus, an eastern monk who wrote in the 8th century, gives a sober account of dragons, insisting that they are mere reptiles and did not have magical powers.
 He quotes of the Roman historian Dio who chronicled the Roman empire in the second century.
 It seems Regulus, a Roman consul, fought against Carthage, when a dragon suddenly crept up and settled behind the wall of the Roman army.
 The Romans killed it, skinned it and sent the hide to the Roman Senate.
 Dio claimed the hide was measured by order of the senate and found to be one hundred and twenty feet long.
 It seems unlikely that either Dio or the pious St. John would support an outright fabrication involving a Roman consul and the Senate.